What AI Engineers Do and Whether AI Will Replace Dev Jobs

 An AI engineer’s daily routine is as dynamic as the dynamic field itself.
 Primary specific tasks include:

 Algorithm creation and implementation are core parts of an AI engineer’s job.
-This requires deep engagement with coding to enhance machine learning capabilities and ensure proper functionality of AI systems.
-Feature engineering, monitoring, and evaluating these systems ensures effective management of development projects and continuous improvement of AI applications.
+The increasing prevalence of code generated by AI tools is changing traditional programming practices, reducing the need for manual coding and shifting the focus toward higher-level problem-solving.
+AI writing is becoming a transformative force in automating code generation and software development tasks, further accelerating productivity and reshaping engineering workflows.
+Feature engineering, monitoring, and evaluating these systems guarantees effective management of development projects and continuous improvement of AI applications.

 Tools and Technologies Used by AI Engineers